dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 </details>

-Congrats!
-Finished all basic setup for building an on-chain chess game🎉
+Congratulations!
+You've completed the basic setup for building an on-chain chess game 🎉